 Faecal microbiota transplant for recurrent Clostridium difficile infection; NICE Interventional Procedures Guidance, March 2014

-UK Clostridium difficile infection: annual data 2014/2015; Public Health England
+Clostridium difficile infection: mandatory surveillance, 2017/18; Public Health England